 2. Misaeng: Incomplete Life (2014)

-More than a mere television series, ‘Misaeng’ has been oftentimes called a phenomenon that influenced the Korean television industry in a pathbreaking manner.
-Being the first-ever Korean drama to be shot in Jordan, ‘Misaeng: Incomplete Life’ deals with a host of characters, most primarily Geu-rae, an ace Baduk player who has been loving the board game since he has been a child.
+‘Misaeng’ has oftentimes been called a phenomenon that influenced the Korean television industry in a pathbreaking manner.
+Being the first-ever Korean drama to be shot in Jordan, ‘Misaeng: Incomplete Life’ deals with a host of characters, primarily Geu-rae, an ace Baduk player who has loved the board game ever since he was a child.
 Due to the dearth of career opportunities in playing Baduk at a professional level, he has to enter the corporate world after high school and that too on the recommendation of a friend.
-Rae joins One International, a trading company and works under an extremely amicable team and colleagues to win there using his expertise in Baduk and analogously applying his skillset in the corporate world.
+Rae joins One International, a trading company, and works under an extremely amicable team and colleagues to win there using his expertise in Baduk and analogously applying his skill-set in the corporate world.
 The rest of the series follows his mundane life at the company and the challenges he has to face while at work, as opposed to a sardonic life he used to lead earlier.